-Mickey Mouse horror 'Infestation 88' changes title after Neo-Nazi allegations
+Mickey Mouse horror 'Infestation '88' changes title after neo-Nazi allegations

-Upcoming horror game Infestation ’88 has been renamed following backlash over alleged neo-nazi references in the title.
+Upcoming horror game Infestation ’88 has been renamed following backlash over alleged neo-Nazi references in the title.

 The game is based on Steamboat Willie, one of the earliest cartoons to feature the character of Mickey Mouse.
 The cartoon entered the public domain days ago, meaning that it can be used in projects without fear of being sued by Disney.

-After claims online that Infestation ’88 contains references to neo-nazi symbolism (primarily due to the number 88 in the title being used as code by Neo-Nazis for a historic Nazi salute), the developer has changed the title to Infestation Origins.
+After claims online that Infestation ’88 contains references to neo-nazi symbolism (primarily due to the number 88 in the title being used as code by neo-Nazis for a historic Nazi salute along with several messages from users of the games Discord server), the developer has changed the title to Infestation Origins.

 Developer Nightmare Forge Games released a statement to IGN, confirming that the name was originally supposed to simply be a reference in the year 1988 when the game is set.